phalcon/documentation/docs/logger.md

 ```
 Log only to remote and manager

+!!! warning "NOTE"

-> **NOTE** Internally, the component loops through the registered adapters and calls the relevant logging method to achieve logging to multiple adapters.
+    Internally, the component loops through the registered adapters and calls the relevant logging method to achieve logging to multiple adapters.
 If one of them fails, the loop will break and the remaining adapters (from the loop) will not log the message.
 In future versions of Phalcon we will be introducing asynchronous logging to alleviate this problem.
-{: .alert .alert-warning }

 ## Constants
 The class offers a number of constants that can be used to distinguish between log levels.
 These constants can also be used as the first parameter in the `log()` method.